-2022 2021 Profit before income tax 2,608 2,573 Income tax computed at statutory income tax rate 996 1,296 Effect of changes in expected future income tax rates 591 (6) Expenses not deductible for tax purposes 13 18 Total presented in profit and loss 1,600 1,308
+2023 2022 Profit before income tax 2,500 2,608 Income tax computed at statutory income tax rate 994 996 Effect of changes in expected future income tax rates (46) 591 Adjustments for current tax of prior periods 43 - Expenses not deductible for tax purposes 31 13 Total presented in profit and loss 1,022 1,600

-On 22 January 2020, the Ministry of Finance of the Republic of Uzbekistan issued a letter indicating income tax rates relevant to the Company for periods starting 1 January 2020 (the "Tax rates letter").
-The Tax rates letter did not represent a legal statue, however management considered it to be an equivalent to substantively enacted law as the Ministry of Finance of the Republic of Uzbekistan is a body responsible for taxation in the Republic of Uzbekistan.
+On 22 January 2020, the Ministry of Economy and Finance of the Republic of Uzbekistan issued a letter indicating income tax rates relevant to the Company for periods starting 1 January 2020 (the "Tax rates letter").
+The Tax rates letter did not represent a legal statute, however, management considered it to be an equivalent to substantively enacted law as the Ministry of Economy and Finance of the Republic of Uzbekistan is a body responsible for taxation in the Republic of Uzbekistan.
 At the end of each calendar year, the President of the Republic of Uzbekistan issues a decree on the parameters of the state budget for the next calendar year indicating a number of fiscal data including corporate income tax rates and income tax rates in excess of established profitability.

 Previously issued decrees related to 2020, 2021 and 2022 years confirmed parameters indicated in the Tax rates letter.
-However, the Decree No. PP-471 dated 30 December 2022 specified higher income tax rates for 2023, than indicated in the Tax rates letter.
-As a result of the change, the deferred tax liability amount increased by USD 591 million as at 31 December 2022.
+However, the Decree No. PP-471 dated 30 December 2022 specified higher income tax rates for 2023 than indicated in the Tax rates letter.
+As a result of the change in expected future income tax rates, the deferred tax liability amount increased by USD 591 million as at 31 December 2022.
+The Decree No. PP-422 dated 29 December 2023 confirmed the same income tax rates for 2024.